COSC481W-2022Winter/capstone-hackmcx/README.md

 Senior at Eastern Michigan University majoring in Computer Science with a minor in SAG.
 I would like to teach CS overseas once I graduate.
 I enjoy making art, watching tv, baking/cooking and learning new languages (:

+**Connor S - Team Member**
+  EMU student hoping to graduate sometime in the next few years.
+I'm hoping to learn more about software project management through my experience in COSC 581.